-The reason for shift 28 times is we have to shift all the bits from the raw data to BCD expression.
+The reason for shifting 28 times is we have to shift all the bits from the raw data to BCD expression.
 Using left shift and take the MSB would be simple for the implementation by taking the bit and shift for one bit.

 To calculate the BCD of the binary, we first consider one decimal digit case.
 For 4-bit binary, it would increase 1 to the higher 4 bits when it reaches 16.
 For 4-bit 8421 coding BCD, it would increase 1 when it reaches 9.
 Hence, to transfer 4-bit binary to 4-bit 8412 coding could be processed by plus 6 to the binary.